 The Italian Renaissance

-The Renaissance began in Italy and lasted from ca. 1350-1600.
-The period we know as the high Renaissance, when most of the famous art and architecture was created, lasted from ca.1450-1550.
-The word Renaissance means rebirth, and it is called that because it was a cultural renewal, or rebirth, following the middle ages.
-But why did the Renaissance begin in Italy?
-Mostly that had to do with geography.
+The Renaissance began in Italy and lasted from around 1350-1600.
+The period we know as the High Renaissance, when most of the famous art and architecture was created, lasted from ca.1450-1550.

 The Italian Renaissance

-But there’s someone else who deserves some credit.
-His name was Francesco Petrarch, and he is known as the Father of Humanism, the dominant philosophy of the time.
-Petrarch popularized studying ancient Greek and Roman texts, and that also had a huge influence on Renaissance thinking.
-Renaissance artists studied ancient Greek and Roman architecture and statues and modeled some of their own artworks after the ancients.
+Francesco Petrarch was a key figure in the birth of the Renaissance.
+Petrarch is known as the Father of Humanism, the dominant philosophy of the time.
+He popularized studying ancient Greek and Roman texts, which also had a huge influence on Renaissance thinking.
+Renaissance artists studied ancient Greek and Roman architecture and statues and modeled some of their own artwork after those ancient civilizations.

 The Italian Renaissance

-Some of the most famous Renaissance artists were Leonardo da Vinci, who painted the Last Supper and the Mona Lisa, and Michaelangelo Buonaroti, who painted the ceiling of the Sistine Chapel and sculpted the statue of David.
-In addition to famous artists, there were important politicians such as Niccolo Machiaveli and the Medici Family, which ruled Florence for hundreds of years and supported the development of famous artworks.
+Some of the most famous Renaissance artists were Leonardo da Vinci, who painted the Last Supper and the Mona Lisa, and Michaelangelo Buonarroti, who painted the ceiling of the Sistine Chapel and sculpted the statue of David.
+In addition to famous artists, there were important politicians such as Niccolò Machiavelli and the Medici Family, who ruled Florence for hundreds of years and financially supported the development of many famous works of art.

 Back